OmicsWorkflows/KNIME_docker_vnc/README.md

      - Rancher Desktop application: can be downloaded [here](https://rancherdesktop.io)
    - please note that the docker application needs virtualization enabled on your system and it may need to be enabled in the bios of your system
    - please note that docker application uses different type of virtualization than e.g. VirtualBox application so these two can not run on simultaneously; even though [it may be possible](https://docs.docker.com/desktop/faqs/windowsfaqs/#can-i-use-virtualbox-alongside-docker-desktop) with the latest Docker versions
-   - Rancher application can use both, containerd or dockerd container engine, the script provided selects the one that is running on the given system
+   - Rancher application can use both, containerd or dockerd container engine, the script provided selects the one that is running on the given system; in case you would have also Docker application installed next to the Rancher Desktop application, use the containerd (nerdctl) engine not to run into compatibility issues
 2. [Download](https://github.com/OmicsWorkflows/KNIME_docker_vnc/archive/master.zip) and unzip or clone this repository using your version control system to get mainly the "scripts" folder containing scripts to assist you to run the docker container in the next steps.
    - there are platform specific (Linux, Windows, Mac) scripts to help you to run the docker container on your platform
       - start_container.sh - Linux